jtb87/r42_assignment/README.md

 IAM roles are set-up correctly and triggers are done correctly was the issue.

 I guess that it would make sense to look at something like cloudformation.
 But here goes:

-# step 1 - create virtual environment
+### 1 - Install AWS-CLI dependencies

 pip install awsebcli
 pip install boto3

-(also make sure you have programmatic access to AWS with "AWSElasticBeanstalkFullAccess" and "AmazonSQSFullAccess")
+IAM-role for programmatic access should contain the `AWSElasticBeanstalkFullAccess` and `AmazonSQSFullAccess` policies.

-# step 2 & 3 - Create s3/sqs resources
+### 2 & 3 - Create s3/sqs resources
-pretty much run the deployment scripts:
+Run the deployment scripts:
+- create_s3_bucket.py
-- create_s3_bucket.py && create_sqs_queue.py
+- create_sqs_queue.py

-# step 4 - deploy lambda function & set up trigger
+### 4 - Deploy lambda file-handler & set up `s3ObjectCreated` event
-nothing automated here :(
-deploy code '/lambda-file-handler

-make sure the IAM role for this lambda has the policy "AmazonSQSFullAccess" attached
+Deploy code in `./lambda-file-handler` folder to lambda Set up S3 event to trigger lambda function whenever file is created.

+IAM-role for lambda function should contain the `AmazonSQSFullAccess` policy.

-# setting up sqs-consumer
+### 5 - Set up sqs-consumer on elastic-beanstalk
-cd into /eb-sqs-consumer directory issue the following commands:
+cd into /eb-sqs-consumer directory

+Issue the following commands:
 - eb init consumer-sqs -p python-3.6 -r eu-central-1
 - eb create sqs-consumer-app --single -i t2.nano

-make sure the IAM role for this lambda has the policy "AmazonSQSFullAccess" attached
+IAM role for service should contain the `AmazonSQSFullAccess` policy

+endpoints for es-service:
-GET - eb-beanstalk.url.com/status -- will display the status
-GET - eb-beanstalk.url.com/start -- will start the consumer
+GET - eb-beanstalk.url.com/status   -- displays the status of the sqs-consumer GET - eb-beanstalk.url.com/start    -- start the consumer
-GET - eb-beanstalk.url.com/stop -- will stop the consumer
+GET - eb-beanstalk.url.com/stop     -- stop the consumer